instagibbs/bolts/02-peer-protocol.md

 ## Rationale

 If a node sends a `commitment_signed` out of turn, it must wait for a yield to count that commitment as the latest during reconnect.
-Otherwise there can be confusion about who's turn it was.
+Otherwise this will cause a divergence in numbers that cannot be reconciled on reconnect.

-Since determining whose turn it is at any given point is a consensu problem, each side may have a different view of the issue.
+Since determining whose turn it is at any given point is a consensus problem, each side may have a different view of the issue.
 This is resolved using simple rules on reconnect to track what the last step was for each node.